Making a complaint

 I have been told that I need to follow a special-to-type (STT) process.
 Where do I find this information?

-To find our more information on special-to-type processes and how it affects your service complaint read JSP831 (Part 2, 1:29).
+To find our more information on STT processes and how it affects your service complaint read JSP831, Part 2, Section 3 Paragraph 29.

 How long will it take to be contacted about my complaint following a referral to my Service?